 • Object Caching (Memcached/Redis): For database query results, configuration settings, and user preferences.

 • Edge Caching (CDN): To serve static assets and popular articles from locations closer to users.
-Such strategies are often discussed in the context of demystifying edge computing.

 Impact: Drastically reduced server load, faster page delivery, improved site resilience during high traffic events.